-Since the skin can become so thin, blood vessels are easily seen.
-This is why a bruise around the eyes shows worse than any other place on the body — you can just see more easily the ruptured blood vessels through the thin skin.
+Since the skin is so thin, blood vessels are easily seen through it.
+This is why a bruise around the eyes shows worse than any other place on the body — you’re seeing the ruptured blood vessels under the skin.

-It’s the blood that makes dark circles appear blue, most of the time.
-Even though blood isn’t blue, the skin only allows violet wavelengths of light to pass through, so only blue light is reflected back to hit retinas, making veins look bluish.
-People with darker skin tend to have veins which appear green or brown.
-As an oddity, people with very light skin, such as albinos, will have dark circles that appear dark red or dark purple, which more closely resembles the color of blood.
+Similarly, it’s the blood flowing around your eyes that causes the dark-blue circles.
+Even though blood isn’t blue, the skin only allows violet wavelengths of light to pass through, so only blue light is reflected back to hit the retina, making the area around the eyes look bluish.
+People with darker skin tend to have veins that appear green or brown.
+As an oddity, people with very light skin, such people with albinism, will have dark circles that appear dark red or dark purple, which more closely resembles the color of blood.

 Some people are genetically predisposed to have dark circles all the time, young or old, because of a condition known as periorbital hyperpigmentation.
 The condition causes the skin below the eyes to produce more melanin — the pigment that gives human skin, hair, and eyes their color — resulting in it appearing darker.

-Periorbital hyperpigmentation doesn’t pose any medical risks, “however the development of dark circles under the eyes in any age is of great aesthetic concern because it may depict the individual as sad, tired, stressed, and old,” wrote dermatologist Roberts WE.
-He says the condition (which mostly affects people with darker skin) is challenging to treat, complex in pathogenesis, and lacking straightforward and repeatable therapeutic options, which is why many turn to cosmetics to cover up the skin around the eyes.
+Periorbital hyperpigmentation doesn’t pose any medical risks, “however the development of dark circles under the eyes at any age is of great aesthetic concern because it may depict the individual as sad, tired, stressed, and old,” wrote dermatologist Roberts WE.
+He adds that the condition, which mostly affects people with darker skin, is challenging to treat, complex in pathogenesis, and lacks straightforward and repeatable therapeutic options, which is why many turn to cosmetics to cover up the skin around the eyes.

 Other conditions that may cause dark circles: